cea-sec/Sibyl/README.md

 If needed, consult [testing documentation](doc/TESTING.md) to check your Sibyl installation.

-### IDA
+### IDA & GHIDRA

-The IDA stub is located in `ext/ida`.
+IDA & GHIDRA stub are respectively located in `ext/ida` and `ext/ghidra`.
 To benefit from multiprocessing, Sibyl is invoke through the CLI as a subprocess.
-Then, there is no need to have the `sibyl` module in IDA Python namespace.
+Then, there is no need to have the `sibyl` module in IDA Python nor GHIDRA namespace.

 Long story short, it should work out of the box once `sibyl` CLI is available.